What is an Animal Trainer?

 - Pet Trainer

-In the United States, there were 54,900 jobs for Animal Trainer in 2016.
+In 2016, there was an estimated number of 54,900 jobs in the United States for Animal Trainer.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Animal Trainer by 2026.
-The BLS estimates 7,000 yearly job openings in this field.
+There will be an estimated 7,000 positions for Animal Trainer per year.

 The states with the most job growth for Animal Trainer are Colorado, Oregon, and New Hampshire.
 Watch out if you plan on working in South Carolina, Maryland, or Pennsylvania.
 These states have the worst job growth for this type of profession.